rstropek-teaching/ng-todo-list-quiz-4ahif-MHinterdorfer/readme.md

 ## Requirements

 1. Create a web-based UI using the *Angular* framework.
 Create the app on your local computer.
-Using *Stackblitz* is not sufficient. :white_check_mark:
+Using *Stackblitz* is not sufficient.

 1. As a user, I want to get a list of all my todo items.
-The list has to contain at least the description, the assigned person (if there is one) and the done-flag. :white_check_mark:
+The list has to contain at least the description, the assigned person (if there is one) and the done-flag.

-1. As a user, I want to be able to filter the list of todo items so that I only see the items that are *undone*. :white_check_mark:
+1. As a user, I want to be able to filter the list of todo items so that I only see the items that are *undone*.

-1. As a user, I want to be able to filter the list of todo items so that I only see the items that are assigned to me. :white_check_mark:
+1. As a user, I want to be able to filter the list of todo items so that I only see the items that are assigned to me.

-1. As a user, I want to be able to combine the filters mentioned above (e.g. all todo items that are undone and assigned to me). :white_check_mark:
+1. As a user, I want to be able to combine the filters mentioned above (e.g. all todo items that are undone and assigned to me).

 1. As a user, I want to be able to add a new todo item.
-I want to enter a description and optionally assign the new todo item to a person (drop-down list of all available people). :white_check_mark:
+I want to enter a description and optionally assign the new todo item to a person (drop-down list of all available people).

 1. As a user, I want to be able to edit an existing todo item.
-I want to be able to change description, assigned person (it has to be able to remove an assignment, too), and done-flag. :white_check_mark:
+I want to be able to change description, assigned person (it has to be able to remove an assignment, too), and done-flag.

-1. As a user, I want to be able to delete an existing todo item. :white_check_mark:
+1. As a user, I want to be able to delete an existing todo item.

 ## Advanced Exercises for Extra Points